Unity Technologies: Going public and further acquisitions (2020–present)

 In December 2020, Unity announced the acquisition of the multiplayer networking framework, MLAPI, and RestAR, a computer vision and deep learning company.
 In June 2021, it acquired Pixyz Software, a developer of 3D data optimization technology.
 The company announced plans to acquire Parsec, desktop streaming software, in August 2021 for $320 million.

 In a cash and shares deal Unity acquired Weta Digital for $1.63 billion in November 2021.
 Unity added the "Wellington-based company's 275 engineers to its workforce".
 The latter's visual special effects and animation teams "will continue to exist as a standalone entity", becoming Unity's "largest customer in the media and entertainment space".
 WetaFX remains majority owned by Peter Jackson.
+November 2021 represented the high point in Unity's share price, which was likely overvalued at the time, and was followed by years of decline.

 In January 2022, Unity announced the acquisition of Ziva Dynamics, a Vancouver-based VFX company.

-In March, they announced a partnership with Insomniac to create interactive online concerts and events.
+In March 2022, they announced a partnership with Insomniac to create interactive online concerts and events.
+In June 2022, Unity laid off 4% of its workforce, estimated to be over 200 workers.
 In July 2022, Unity agreed to buy ironSource in an all-stock deal worth US$4.4 billion.
-On completion of the deal, Unity shareholders will own about 73.5% of the combined company and current IronSource shareholders will keep about 26.5%.
+On completion of the deal, Unity shareholders will own about 73.5% of the combined company and current ironSource shareholders will keep about 26.5%.
 Unity will also receive a $1 billion investment from Sequoia Capital and Silver Lake once the deal is closed.

 In August 2022, AppLovin made an unsolicited offer to buy Unity in exchange for $17.54 billion in an all-stock deal.
-The proposed merger would result in the Unity CEO John Riccitiello becoming the CEO of the combined entity.
+The proposed merger would result in the former Unity CEO John Riccitiello becoming the CEO of the combined entity.
 AppLovin's bid excludes ironSource, that Unity agreed to buy in July.
 Later that month, Unity's board rejected the offer and committed to complete its acquisition of ironSource.
-The IronSource merger was completed in November 2022.
+The ironSource merger was completed in November 2022.